amingilani/omscs-notes/content/docs/cs6260/module2/index.md

 **Is this scheme correct?** Yes, due to $F$ being deterministic, and the properties of the XOR operation, you can be sure the message you send will be the message you get back, i.e. $\mathcal{D}(\mathcal{E}({\color{Red} K},M)) = M$

 **Is this scheme secure?** We'll analyze this soon.

+## L11: What is a secure encryption scheme

+We need a new definition of security.
+Shannon Security is great, but all these schemes fail for Shannon Security.
+We still want to be able to accept practical schemes, though, and that requires relaxing our definition of security a bit.

+We assume that attackers are computationally bounded and can't run forever.
+This is practical because otherwise our attackers can carry out an exhaustive key search (also known as a [brute-force attack](https://en.wikipedia.org/wiki/Brute-force_attack)) trying all the keys in the key space until they find the right one.
+We can fix this by having a large key space, and assuming that attackers can run for a very long time, but not forever.

+We also say a scheme is secure when a scheme isn't insecure.
+It's actually easier to define "insecure".
+Insecure means attackers can do _bad_ things like learning information.
+This begs the question—what information?
+Let's go through types of information and assess them:

++ **Compute the secret key**: This is obvious The secret key will allow them to decrypt all out communications past, present and future.
+But some books end the definition of security at the incalculability of the secret key.
+If you use that as your criteria you're going to have a bad time.
+What if my scheme is to send messages in plaintext?
+It's _terrible_ scheme but by having no secret key, there is no secret key to calculate—I win.
++ **Compute the full plaintexts**: This is much better.
+The full plaintext is very sensitive, but this definition still doesn't cover it.
+What if the attacker can computer the first bit bit of the plaintext?
+That's still incredibly bad.
++ **Compute the first bit of a plaintext**: This isn't enough either, what if the attacker can compute the last bit?
+Maybe we should say it's insecure if the attack can compute any bit of the plaintext.
++ **Compute the sum of the bits of a plaintext**: That's still leakage of information.
+It's not obviously harmful to us, but for some applications it may as well be.
++ **Can see when equal messages are encrypted**: This is also bad for some applications e.g. if an attacker successfully figures out the type of ciphertext that a hedge fund sends to trigger a `BUY` order, they can gain an unfair advantage.

+While we don't have a formal definition, we still have a good intuitive definition.
+We can say that no encryption scheme is secure if an attacker that sees several plaintexts can calculate more information about them than they knew a-priori.
+This definition allows for information that is generally known, or that they know before hand.
+An examples may include: The communication happens in English, if it is known that the parties speak English.
+This can also lead to other incidental information such as the distrution of the words and characters in the messages.

+Something we explicitly are okay leaking though is the length of the message.
+In practice, this is trivial to disguise by padding our message with extra characters, but we'll let this slide for now.

+Oh, and we don't want anything _bad_ to happen.
+Even though we don't know what bad is.

+Intuitively, we've covered all the basics, but this definition is still too informal.
+Let's try formalizing it.

+## L12: Indistinguishability

+This is going to be the first practical definition of a cryptographical scheme.
+It's called Indistiguishability under Chosen Plaintext Attacks (IND-CPA).
+Let's discuss this informally first, and then we'll discuss it formally.

+### Informal Definition

+This is a game.
+You are the attacker $\mathcal{A}$.
+Imagine two rooms called Room 0, and Room 1.
+Both are identical, unmarked and visibly indistinguishable from each other.
+Inside each room is a computer that implements an encryption scheme $E_{\color{Red} K}$ that you know, and a secret key ${\color{Red} K}$ that you do not know.
+You can only interact with passing a computers by a pair of messages $(M_0, M_1)$ both of the same length.
+The difference between the rooms is:

+* Room 0 encrypts $M_0$, returns $C_0$, and discard $M_1$
+* Room 1 encrypts $M_1$, returns $C_1$, and discard $M_0$

+**The challenge**: You job as the attacker is to enter a room and determine which number room is which.
+You can repeatedly enter as many rooms as you like.

+**The security definition**: The encryption scheme is secure if the attacker doesn't do a better job of guessing the right room than if they were doing so at random.

+### Formal Definition

+{{< img src="module2-0013.png" alt="Stateful CBC function illustrated" class="border-0" >}}

+We fix an encryption scheme: $\mathcal{SE}(\mathcal{KeySp}, \mathcal{E}, \mathcal{D})$, ${\color{Red} K} \xleftarrow{$} \mathcal{KeySp}$

+For an adversary $\mathcal{A}$ and a bit ${\color{Red} b} \in \\{0, 1\\} $ consider an experiment ind-cpa-${\color{Red} b}$ i.e. ind-cpa-0 ("left") or ind-cpa-1 ("right").

+In each experiment the attacker $\mathcal{A}$ is given access to a "left-right" encryption oracle that:

+1. The attacker passes to the oracle as input two messages of the same length: $(M_0, M_1)$
+1. The oracle selects one of the messages, depending on the value of the bit: $M_{\color{Red} b} \leftarrow LR(M_0, M_1, {\color{Red} b})$
+1. The oracle encrypts it for the chosen secret key and returns it: $\mathcal{E}_ {\color{Red} K} ( M_{\color{Red} b} )$
+1. The attacker computes and outputs $d$, which is a guess for what the value of ${\color{Red} b}$ is.

+In **IND-CPA-0**, the "left experiment", it goes:

+1. The attacker passes to the oracle as input two messages of the same length: $(M_0, M_1)$
+1. The oracle selects the left message: $M_0\leftarrow LR(M_0, M_1, 0)$
+1. The oracle encrypts it for the chosen secret key and returns it: $\mathcal{E}_ {\color{Red} K} ( M_0 )$
+1. The attacker computes and outputs $d$, which if correct will be $0$.

+In **IND-CPA-1**, the "right experiment", it goes:

+1. The attacker passes to the oracle as input two messages of the same length: $(M_0, M_1)$
+1. The oracle selects the right message: $M_1\leftarrow LR(M_0, M_1, 1)$
+1. The oracle encrypts it for the chosen secret key and returns it: $\mathcal{E}_ {\color{Red} K} ( M_1 )$
+1. The attacker computes and outputs $d$, which if correct will be $1$.

+**To measure how well the attacker did** we define the IND-CPA Advantage for the attacker as the probability that the attacker was right in experiemnt 0 minus the probability that the attacker was wrong in experiment 1. i.e. $\mathrm{Adv^{ind-cpa}}(\mathcal{A} ) = Pr[\mathcal{A} \Rightarrow 0 \ \mathrm{in} \operatorname{ind-cpa-0}] - Pr[\mathcal{A} \Rightarrow 0 \ \mathrm{in} \operatorname{ind-cpa-1}]$.

+A symmetric-encryption scheme is indistinguishable under chosen plaintext attacks, or IND-CPA secure, if for any adversary with "reasonable" resources the ind-cpa advanctage is "small", i.e. close to zero.